KeYProject/key-docs/docs/UsingKeyBook.md

 immediately.
 Its shape (see *Proof* tab) depends heavily on the current implementation of the proof search strategy and the use of the *One Step Simplifier* \includegraphics[height=1.6ex]{16.images/oneStepSimplifier.png}.
-One step simplification in the \keysystem means that the automated prover performs several simplification rules applicable at once by a single rule application.
+One step simplification in the KeY system means that the automated prover performs several simplification rules applicable at once by a single rule application.
 One example for such a simplification rule is the rule \menuRuleName{eq_and}
 which simplifies the formula `true & true` to `true`.
 Which rules the prover has